graphql/graphql-spec/spec/Section 2 -- Language.md

 UnionTypeDefinition : union Name Directives? = UnionMembers

 UnionMembers :
-  - NamedType
+  - |?
+NamedType
   - UnionMembers | NamedType

 Union types represent a list of named Object types.
-Union types are used as the type of a field when one of many possible Object types may yielded during execution, and no fields are guaranteed.
+Union types are used as the type of a field when one of many possible Object types may be yielded during execution, and no fields are guaranteed.
 An Object type is a possible type of a Union when it is declared by the Union.